-Project: Students will be required to do a project (25-30 typed pages), during the fourth semester, on a topic in one of the core areas (for M.A.
-French without specialization) or in the particular area of specialization (for M.A. with specialization) under the supervision of a member of the faculty of the School of French Studies.
+Students will be required to do a dissertation (25-30 typed pages), during the fourth semester, on a topic in one of the core areas under the supervision of a member of the faculty of the Department of French and Francophone Studies.
 This will be considered as part of the final evaluation.